grafana/tempo/docs/sources/tempo/traceql/_index.md

 }
 ```

-### Query to find traces that have a particuliar behavior
+### Find traces that have a particuliar behavior

-Query filtering on multiple spans of the traces.
+You can use query filtering on multiple spans of the traces.
-All the traces of the `GET /api/products/{id}` operation that access the database.
-It's a convenient request to identify caching problems:
+This example locates all the traces of the `GET /api/products/{id}` operation that access the database.
+It's a convenient request to identify caching problems.

 ```
 {span.service.name="frontend" && name = "GET /api/products/{id}"} && {.db.system="postgresql"}
 ```

-### Query to find traces going through a mix of "production" and "staging" instances
+### Find traces going through `production` and `staging` instances

-Very convenient to identify misconfigurations and leaks across environments.
+This example finds traces that go through `production` and `staging` instances.
+It convenient to identify misconfigurations and leaks across environments.
-Find traces that go through "production" and "staging" instances.

 ```
 { resource.deployment.environment = "production" } && { resource.deployment.environment = "production" }